 Ideally, to treat atrial fibrillation, the heart rate and rhythm are reset to normal.
 To correct your condition, doctors may be able to reset your heart to its regular rhythm (sinus rhythm) using a procedure called cardioversion, depending on the underlying cause of atrial fibrillation and how long you've had it.

 Electrical cardioversion.
 In this brief procedure, an electrical shock is delivered to your heart through paddles or patches placed on your chest.
-The shock stops your heart's electrical activity momentarily.
+The shock stops your heart's electrical activity for a short moment.
+The goal is to reset your heart's normal rhythm.

 Cardioversion with drugs.
 This form of cardioversion uses medications called anti-arrhythmics to help restore normal sinus rhythm.
-Depending on your heart condition, your doctor may recommend trying intravenous or oral medications to return your heart to normal rhythm.
+Depending on your heart condition, you may receive medications through an IV or by mouth to help return your heart to normal rhythm.

 This is often done in the hospital with continuous monitoring of your heart rate.
 If your heart rhythm returns to normal, your doctor often will prescribe the same anti-arrhythmic medication or a similar one to try to prevent more spells of atrial fibrillation.

-Before cardioversion, you may be given a blood-thinning medication such as warfarin (Coumadin, Jantoven) for several weeks to reduce the risk of blood clots and stroke.
-Unless the episode of atrial fibrillation lasted less than 48 hours, you'll need to take warfarin for at least four weeks after cardioversion to prevent a blood clot from forming even after your heart is back in normal rhythm.
+Before cardioversion, you may be given warfarin or another blood-thinning medication for several weeks to reduce the risk of blood clots and strokes.
+If your episode of atrial fibrillation lasted more than 48 hours, you may need to take this type of medication for at least a month after the procedure to prevent blood clots in the heart.

 Maintaining a normal heart rhythm